ChlorideCull/libSpotifyAPI/README.md

 6. Create a ``SpotifySession`` object and set its settings (including API key).
 7. Read the damn documentation, it's in IntelliSense.
 8. Add some [Spotify branding](http://developer.spotify.com/technologies/libspotify/#branding) to avoid breaking the [libspotify terms of use](http://developer.spotify.com/technologies/libspotify/#terms-of-use) which you still have to follow.

+##Licence

+All commits in this library is released to the public domain by its respective owner.
+We have nothing against you mentioning us though.

 - - -